 That means the olive and avocado, and butter in moderation.
 Personally I won't touch margarine, and I try to avoid the solvent extracted oils; use cold pressed if you can find it.

 If you keep a supply of frozen garbanzo beans in the deep freeze, which I strongly recommend, then this high protein chickpea soup recipe is going to be regularly on the fast healthy dinner recipes list.
+Add your favourite herbs as chickpeas don't have much flavour; thyme herb benefits.

 Even the kids love it, and you can even afford to add a dollop of cream.